-A sister IHM school, Marywood University offers highly qualified IU undergraduate students pathways to various graduate programs:
+A sister IHM school, Marywood University offers pathways for highly qualified IU undergraduate students to various graduate programs:

 - Master of Arts in Art Therapy: IU Seniors with a 3.0 or higher GPA may apply to the program.
 Students will have had to complete 18 credits in studio art courses as well as 12 psychology credits and submit a virtual portfolio of 10-15 artworks.
 IU applicants complete all other application requirements and Marywood will waive the application fee.
-IU students accepted into the program pay only 50% of the student acceptance deposit fee and receive a 20% tuition discount. - Master of Science in Criminal Justice: IU Seniors with a 3.0 or higher GPA may apply to the program; those with a 3.5 or higher GPA are guaranteed admission.
-For IU applicants, Marywood will waive the application fee and letters of recommendation requirement.
-IU students accepted into the program receive a 20% tuition discount. - Master of Social Work: IU Seniors in the Social Work program with a 3.0 or higher GPA or demonstrated potential for graduate work may apply to the program.
+IU students accepted into the program pay only 50% of the student acceptance deposit fee and receive a 20% tuition discount. - Master of Social Work: IU Seniors in the Social Work program with a 3.0 or higher GPA or demonstrated potential for graduate work may apply to the program.
 For IU applicants, Marywood will waive the application fee.
-Applicants must complete the other application materials and complete an interview with the Director of the MSW program.
-IU students accepted into the program receive a 20% tuition discount. - Physician's Assistant Program: highly qualified Immaculata students who meet the outlined criteria successful completion of designated science and related course work, GRE/PA-CAT scores, three letters of recommendation (one from a PA-C), minimum 500 documented direct patient care hours, minimum 50 hours shadowing a PA, and submission of the application materials by stated timelines will be guaranteed an interview with Marywood University's Physician Assistant Selection Committee.
+Applicants must submit an online application, complete the other application materials, and interview with the Director of the MSW program.
+IU students accepted into the program receive a 20% tuition discount. - Master of Science in Speech-Language Pathology: For IU Seniors in the BS for Allied Health Science -Pre-Speech Language Pathology Track and/or a student with a minor in Communications Disorders who hold a minimum 3.0 GPA or have demonstrated potential for graduate work may apply to the program.
+Marywood will waive the application fee and GRE requirement.
+Applicants must submit an online application, complete the other application materials, and interview with the Director of the Speech Language program.
+IU students accepted into the program receive a 20% tuition discount. - Physician's Assistant Program: highly qualified Immaculata students who meet the outlined criteria successful completion of designated science and related course work, GRE/PA-CAT scores, three letters of recommendation (one from a PA-C), a minimum 500 documented direct patient care hours, a minimum 50 hours shadowing a PA, and submission of the application materials by stated timelines will be guaranteed an interview with Marywood University's Physician Assistant Selection Committee.